gonuco/aion.erc.contract/audit/README.md

 ## Potential Vulnerabilities

-TODO: Check - No potential vulnerabilities have been identified in the crowdsale and token contract.
+No potential vulnerabilities have been identified in the crowdsale and token contract.

+`TODO` - CHECK the savings contract.

 <br />